mapbiomas/training/3_mapbiomas_methodologies/1_lulc_general_map/4_post_classification/1_merge_regions/README.md

-# Merge Regional Land Cover Classification
+# Merge Regional & Integration

 This script performs a **merge** on annual land cover classification regional maps using Google Earth Engine (GEE).